 - Investigators will need to use My NCBI (a feature in PubMed), along with their eRA Commons account to enter papers onto progress reports.
 Papers can be associated electronically using the Research Performance Progress Report (RPPR), or included in the PHS 2590 using the My NCBI generated PDF report.

 Staff in the Bio-Medical Library are on hand to answer questions about compliance by contacting firstname.lastname@example.org.
 We offer expertise in:

 - Staff presentations and consultations on how to use MyNCBI and MyBibliography

 - Understanding the different article deposit methods and approval processes

 - Acquiring a PMCID

-Sponsored Projects Administration (SPA) offers MyNCBI classes.
-For more information on time, location and how to register check the SPA webpage in the Training and Support section.
+Sponsored Projects Administration (SPA) has offered MyNCBI classes.
+To find out if one is currently being scheduled check the SPA webpage in the Training and Education section.